How Long To Date Before Marriage? [Statistics]

 People in their 20s are now waiting longer before getting married, and this section highlights some key data and insights:

 • In 1970, the average age of first-time marriages was 23.2 for men and 20.8 for women.
-In comparison, the average ages today are 29.8 for men and 28 for women.
+In comparison, the average age today is 29.8 for men and 28 for women.

 • Most couples in their 20s date for two or more years before getting engaged, with many dating anywhere from two to five years.